-Syntax fastcgi_max_temp_file_size $size;$
+Syntax fastcgi_max_temp_file_size size;

 Default fastcgi_max_temp_file_size 1024m;

 Context http, server, location

-When buffering of responses from the FastCGI server is enabled, and the whole response does not fit into the buffers set by the fastegi buffer size and fastegi buffers directives, a part of the response can be saved to a temporary file.
+When buffering of responses from the FastCGI server is enabled, and the whole response does not fit into the buffers set by the fastcgi_buffer_size and fastcgi_buffers directives, a part of the response can be saved to a temporary file.
 This directive sets the maximum size of the temporary file.
-The size of data written to the temporary file at a time is set by the fastcqi temp file write size directive.
+The size of data written to the temporary file at a time is set by the fastcgi temp file write size directive.